Learn how to make $1000 a month in dividends by setting up a dividend portfolio aligned to the 12 months of the year.

 Don’t chase dividend yield rates

 It’s worth saying one more time.
 High dividend yield rates in regular stocks could indicate a problem with the company that’s pushing down the stock price.
 Double-check your company research.
-Losing both your dividend income and stock value will be counterproductive for your goal.
+Losing both your dividend income and stock value will be counterproductive to your goal.

 Depending on what your research says, you may still want to take the risk on a particular stock.
 Just go in as an informed investor with your eyes wide open.